Head’s up! If you operate a business with more than 100 employees, you must comply with EEOC laws and EEOC regulations!

 Our mission is to constantly support businesses and their owners.
 For us, it’s about more than helping you pay your employees and contractors.
 We want you to succeed and stay in business.
 You’ve got goals, and we’re here to help you reach them.
 Keep reading to find out more about EEOC laws and regulations.

 What is the EEOC?

-If you are a business with 15 or more employees, you are subject to EEOC laws.
-Outside of the hiring process, these laws apply to many different employment situations, including termination, promotion, training, compensation, benefits and harassment cases.
+If your business has 15 or more employees, you’re subject to EEOC laws.
+Outside of the hiring process, these EEOC laws apply to many different employment situations, including termination, promotion, training, compensation, benefits and harassment cases.

-In addition to preventative efforts to stop discrimination through education and outreach programs, the EEOC has the authority to investigate any charges of discrimination that occur in the work place.
+In addition to preventative efforts to stop discrimination, the EEOC has the authority to investigate any charges of discrimination that occur in the work place.
 The EEOC can even file a lawsuit to protect the rights of employees and the public.